 - Images may be broken on webtest that display correctly on production, this will depend on the last time files were pulled down and may be out of sync with some newer page content.

 - Only accessible from on campus wired IP's

 - Can use VPN to access over wireless or from off campus IP's

 - You may see a security warning for the SSL certificate (you need to accept it)

-- Some path redirects and path aliases in place on production may not work on webtest
+- Some path redirects and path aliases in place on the live server may not work on webtest

-- Specific URL paths on production point to the static web server, all URL paths point to webtest on webtest
+- Specific URL paths on the live server point to the static web server, all URL paths point to webtest on webtest

-- There may be bugs on webtest that do not exist on production as we could be using different versions of code between.
+- There may be bugs on webtest that do not exist on the live server as we could be using different versions of code between.
 If you find any PLEASE point them out to us.